Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/slides.md

 - **Internal monthly technical training session** :date:
 - Usually: *Thursday 3pm :clock3: - 3:30pm* :clock330:
-- With :coffee: coffee and :cookie: sweets : we relax while training !
+- With :coffee: coffee and :cookie: sweets: we relax while training !

   > Initiative of Quentin and Vincent :clap: in January $2017$...
   > Continued by Rémi, Rami and Lilian :ok_hand: !